07947613070

 The couple holding hands as the registrar reads at their Old Marylebone Town Hall wedding

-A striking shot of the couple at the start of their wedding ceremony: I used black and white effectively in this photo.
+This is a striking shot of the couple at the start of their wedding ceremony.
+I used black and white effectively in this photo.

 A male wedding guest presents the bride's ring in Marylebone's Pimlico Room